newtonlabs/health-data-analyzer/docs/architecture.md

 ## Overview

 The Health Data Pipeline is a modular, scalable system for collecting, processing, and aggregating health data from multiple sources.
-The architecture follows a clean 4-stage pipeline design with consistent interfaces and separation of concerns.
+The architecture follows a clean 4-stage pipeline design with **registry-based component management**, consistent interfaces, and complete separation of concerns.

 ## Architecture Diagram